Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 ・Game8 Monster Hunter on Twitter

-This is an article about the Rampage in Monster Hunter Rise (MHRise).
-If you want to know more about how and why this happens, read on!
+This is an article about the Rampage in Monster Hunter Rise (MH Rise).
+If you want to know more about Rampage Quests, Weapons, Game Mode, Skills, and more!

 The Rampage is a full-blown monster invasion where monsters go crazy and attack settlements.
 According to the story, Kamura Village has suffered numerous times already.
 Fifty years ago, the attack of Magnamalo almost put the village on the brink of ruin hence the village decided to build defenses on its walls.

 The Rampage is an event that can destroy the village if not handled properly and is thus, a vital role in the game's story.
 Progressing the game naturally pits you against Urgent Rampage quests.

 Each monster you fight in the rampage has icons on top of their heads.
 These show the behavior monsters will manifest throughout the siege.

 |Gate Crasher||Monsters that will focus on attacking and breaking gates.|

 |Targeters||Monsters that will keep their distance from Hunters and attack from far away.|